Results for “Great Lakes”

 Michigan's 2026 fishing season brings new walleye slot limits in Marquette County, reduced lake trout possession limits in Lake Superior, and expanded spearfishing waters across the Great Lakes.

-April 5, 2026·Michigan Capitol·1 source - policy
+April 5, 2026·Michigan Capitol·1 source - legislation

 EPA Adds Microplastics to Drinking Water Watch List but Michigan Lawmakers Push for More Action